|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed using intimacy to foster intimacy.
-After initializing the Overcoming Limitations on Intimacy as on the last track, the next three steps are to identify a chronic complaint, isolated the desire, and compose a list of target activities on which to request action.
+In the last section, we discussed using intimacy to foster intimacy.
+After initializing the Overcoming Limitations on Intimacy as in the last section, the next three steps are to identify a chronic complaint, isolated the desire, and compose a list of target activities on which to request action.

 Charlene and David had been married for eleven years.
 They began therapy after Charlene realized she had been contemplating divorce due to feelings of loneliness.
 Charlene stated, "I just feel so isolated and disconnected in our marriage.
 I need a friend!
 I feel like I just can’t take the loneliness anymore!"
 With Charlene and David, failure to nurture their friendship had virtually eliminated intimacy.